Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 We generate the augmented CFG in two steps:
 - First, we use block cloning to convert all instrumented block aliases to actual blocks, which eliminates sharing of instrumented code.
-- Second, we apply the appropriate graph transformation rule
+- Second, we apply the appropriate graph transformation rule for each instpoint to insert the appropriate code snippets into the graph.